 Attendance according to Utah Code Ann. §53A-11-101.5, clearly states, “Every parent, guardian, or another person having control of any minor between six and eighteen years of age, shall be required to send such a minor to a public or regularly established private school during the regular established school year.”
 In compliance with these laws, students are to be in attendance unless they are excused due to illness, injury, family emergency, or extenuating circumstances.

-When a student is absent, a parent or guardian must contact the school in person, by note, or by phone (402-6206) to clear the absence within two business days of when the absence occurred.
+When a student is absent, a parent or guardian must contact the school in person, by note, or by phone (402-6206) to clear the absence within two school days of when the absence occurred.
 The district messaging system will notify parents and guardians of the absence.

 Long Term Absence

-If a student anticipates being absent from school for more than three days, please pick up an “Excused Extended Absence Application” from the office and have it completed prior to their absence.
+If a student anticipates being absent from school for more than five days, please pick up an “Excused Extended Absence Application” from the office and have it completed prior to their absence.
 It is always helpful to give teachers a few days’ notice before a long-term absence.
 The purpose of this form is to guarantee credit for completed assignments once the student returns to school.

 If a student checks-out and returns, they must check-in with the office.
 The student will be given an admittance form to show to their teacher.
 Parent signatures are not needed upon returning.

-Conduct: To ensure safe transportation, students must act responsibly when riding the school bus.
+To ensure safe transportation, students must act responsibly when riding the school bus.
 All students being transported are under the authority of the bus driver and must obey his/her requests.
 All school policies apply to conduct on the buses, including a prohibition of smoking, drinking, and drug use, profane language, harassment of the driver or students, and any other inappropriate behavior.
 Failure to follow such rules may result in disciplinary action and/or the suspension of bus riding privileges.